ppy/osu-wiki/wiki/People/Performance_Points_Committee/en.md

 # Performance Points Committee

 The **Performance Points Committee** is a panel of well-versed players and developers who facilitate and approve updates to the [performance points](/wiki/Performance_points) and [star rating](/wiki/Beatmap/Star_rating) algorithms.
-Their goal is to help [osu! developers](/wiki/People/Developers) push changes faster and with more community coordination.

 The Performance Points Committee's responsibilities include:

 - Organizing development efforts and helping contributors
 - Reviewing and developing changes in difficulty calculation algorithms
 - Deciding which changes will be deployed and used in the game
-- Assisting with writing news posts for newly deployed changes
+- Assisting the Performance Points Maintainers with writing news posts for newly deployed changes

 ## Workflow

 When a new difficulty calculation change is proposed on [GitHub](https://github.com/ppy/osu), the Performance Points Committee members responsible for the relevant [game mode](/wiki/Game_mode) are requested to review it.
 Those committee members then review and test the proposal and write feedback on its GitHub page.
-If the committee ultimately approves of the changes, the proposal will be passed on to [osu! developers](/wiki/People/Developers) for final code inspection before it is merged into the game.
+If the committee ultimately approves of the changes, the proposal will be passed on to the [Performance Points Maintainers](/wiki/People/Performance_Points_Maintainers) for final code inspection before it is merged into the game.

 The osu! developers prepare merged proposals to be deployed in batches.
 A deployment recalculates star ratings for all beatmaps and performance points for all scores and users.
-The Performance Points Committee helps write the news post that accompanies each deployment.

 ## Communication